 Glossary

-- Application Programming Interface (API): A computing interface which defines interactions between multiple software intermediaries.
+- Application Programming Interface (API): A computing interface that defines interactions between multiple software intermediaries.

 - First party: The online service the subscriber or user is visiting.
-For example, in a web browser context, if the individual visits the website https://example.com, Example.com is the first party.
+For example, in a web browser context, if someone visits the website https://example.com, Example.com is the first party.

 - HTTP Header: Additional information passed between a client and a server in an HTTP request or response.
 For example, in a request header, information is provided about the request context, such as what browser is being used, so that the server may provide a correct response.